TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Administrators/Index.rst

 Before TYPO3 9, it was necessary to setup the language configuration for each site manually with TypoScript.

-TYPO3 9 comes with a powerful site handling module which is handled in :ref:`t3coreapi:sitehandling`.
+TYPO3 9 comes with a powerful site handling module which is document in :ref:`t3coreapi:sitehandling`.
 This includes, setting up sites, language configuration and URL handlling.
 Find out more about URL handling in the next section.